Heliosmaster/master_thesis/README.md

 # Master thesis

 This repository contains all the code and the results of my Master Thesis "Iterative Sparse Matrix partitioning", written under the supervision of prof. Rob H. Bisseling at Utrecht University, The Netherlands.
+The actual implementation is found in the `iter_partitioning` folder.

 ### General information
 The material consists of MATLAB and C implementations of the various algorithm designed.